Unity-Technologies/UnityOSCProtocolSupport/com.unity.media.osc/README.md

 # OSC

-Use the OSC package to send and receive OSC (Open Sound Control) messages from Unity.
+Use the OSC package to send and receive Open Sound Control (OSC) format messages from Unity.
 This package implements full support for the [OSC 1.0](https://opensoundcontrol.stanford.edu/spec-1_0.html) specification, and much of the [OSC 1.1](https://opensoundcontrol.stanford.edu/files/2009-NIME-OSC-1.1.pdf) specification.

 ## Installation and use